-More late trains in new statistics - punctuality at rock bottom
+More late trains in new statistics - at rock bottom

 Published:

-More late trains in new statistics - punctuality at rock bottom
+More late trains in new statistics - at rock bottom

 Photo: Johan Nilsson/TT

-"Nine out of ten trains on time" was the message when the Swedish Transport Administration presented earlier this year the preliminary statistics on passenger train punctuality for last year.
+"Nine out of ten trains on time" was the message when the Swedish Transport Administration presented the preliminary statistics on passenger train punctuality for last year earlier this year.

-However, it is a truth with some modification, according to Carl-William Palmqvist, who is a senior lecturer at Lund University.
+However, it is a truth with some qualifications, according to Carl-William Palmqvist, a senior lecturer at Lund University who researches delays and punctuality for passenger trains.

 What the numbers show and how the numbers are presented are slightly different things.
-They announced that almost nine out of ten trains run on time as if that were a good thing.
-But punctuality remains at a rock-bottom level, he says.
+They announced that almost nine out of ten trains arrive on time as if that were a good thing.
+But punctuality remains at rock-bottom levels.

 “Doesn’t get dark”

 "Of course we are not hiding any figures.
-But when it comes to the cancelled trains, we have had technical limitations for a period of time when it comes to obtaining reliable figures," he says.
+But when it comes to cancelled trains, we have had technical limitations for a period of time in obtaining reliable figures," he says.

 At the same time, we know that cancelled trains also affect travelers, so we are working hard both to improve the statistics and to reduce the number of cancelled departures.

-Starting Thursday, when the Traffic Analysis agency publishes its definitive statistics for 2025, urgently cancelled trains (trains cancelled less than 24 hours before departure) will be reported again.
+Starting Thursday, when Traffic Analysis publishes its final statistics for 2025, urgently cancelled trains (trains cancelled less than a day before departure) will be reported again.

-However, the change itself does not play a big role, believes Carl-William Palmqvist.
+However, the change itself does not play a big role, says Carl-William Palmqvist.

-In general, punctuality is too poor, and if you count the cancelled trains, it gets even worse, he says.
+In general, punctuality is too poor, and if you count the cancelled trains, it gets even worse.

 “Positive trend”

-We are seeing a positive trend in punctuality, while we are running more trains and are also out maintaining and upgrading the infrastructure more than ever, he says.
+We are seeing a positive trend in punctuality, while we are running more trains and also carrying out more maintenance and upgrades of the infrastructure than ever," he says.

 There was a slight dip in the curve in the first half of January.
 But if we look at the whole picture, I hope the positive trend continues.